 “Cerebral palsy isn’t a progressive condition, in the sense that the brain injury that causes it is an isolated event," Wical notes.
 "That said, the repercussions of that event and the symptoms it causes may not be seen in the first few weeks of life, and more typically present in the first several months.
 It is very difficult to ‘wait and see’ when it comes to your child’s future.”

-“In terms of his movement and how he was behaving socially, he was right where you would expect a healthy 3-month-old to be,” says Wical.
+“In terms of his movement and how he was behaving socially, he was right where you would expect a healthy 3-month-old to be,” Wical says.
 “But at 6 months, we could see that things were starting to change.
 Mateo began to show signs of abnormal muscle tone consistent with cerebral palsy, and some developmental delays began to emerge.
 We also monitored his seizure medication, and were pleased he was not having any seizure problems."

 Such developments are not uncommon for patients who experience a brain injury around the time of birth, which is why close monitoring during these key stages of development is so important.
 Mateo continued on medication to control his seizures and began working with therapists at Gillette to aid with his movement, feeding and speech.